 - Always apply a lightweight, non-comedogenic moisturizer

-Less is more: Simplify your routine to support your skin’s natural balance.
+I recommend simplifying your routine to support your skin’s natural balance.

 The Stress-Skin Connection

-- Prioritize sleep hygiene (7–9 hours per night)
+- Prioritize sleep (7–9 hours per night)

 - Practice mindfulness and meditation

-- Including regular physical activity
+- Include regular physical activity

-- Switch to non-comedogenic products
+Switch to non-comedogenic products

 - Eat a low-glycemic, anti-inflammatory diet